Dom-888/Challenge--Mobile-vs-Desktop-Approach/README.md

-# Contains two Codeinstitute challenges designed to explore the mobile-first approach
+# Contains two Codeinstitute challenges designed to explore the difference between the mobile-first approach and the desktop-first approach

 <br>